14 Feb Things to know about a Laparoscopic Surgeries

 - Reduced blood loss: With this technique is a significant reduction in blood loss and in some cases, a blood transfusion is not needed3.

-Our team of doctors is experienced in performing laparoscopic surgery and would be happy to take the time to explain the process and how it applies to your condition.
+Our team of doctors is experienced in performing laparoscopic surgeries and would be happy to take the time to explain the process and how it applies to your condition.
 For more information on the conditions treated with laparoscopy surgery, consult with one of our OB/GYNs in Manhattan today.